 If no borrower for the original mortgage remains, an appointed fiduciary or personal representative can oversee the estate and will have access to loan information.
 There could also be a trust set up where the named successor trustee can oversee the trust.
 You’ll want to start with collecting any pre-existing documents related to interest in the property, such as a trust agreement, appointment of executor of estate, will or deed to the property.

-Once you’ve established who will manage the affairs, you’ll want to decide what’s next.
+Once you’ve established who'll manage the affairs, you’ll want to decide what’s next.
 You may need to get basic loan information, make payments or even sell the property.
 We can help guide you through the steps to achieve your needs.

 If there is more than one customer on the account, the remaining customer may remove the deceased customer’s name from all loan correspondence.